 In discussing the community response to the COVID-19 crisis and what support is needed for recovery, we present an overview of community action in the UK and The Netherlands (Table 1).
-We collected examples of community activities through our personal networks in communities, information gained by newsletters, reports and websites of healthcare and welfare organizations.
+We collected examples of community activities through our personal networks in communities, information gained by newsletters, reports and websites of healthcare and welfare organisations.
 Thus, we created a varied overview of different activities that have evolved during the outbreak, acknowledging that this is not comprehensive.
-In particular, it is important to note that many citizen initiatives go undocumented-such initiatives often remain unseen as they can only be identified by close investigation of local contexts.
-Recognizing the value of community practice, we had four in-depth (online) group discussions on how to categorize the various examples and their features.
+In particular, it is important to note that many citizen initiatives go undocumented - such initiatives often remain unseen as they can only be identified by close investigation of local contexts.
+Recognising the value of community practice, we had four indepth (online) group discussions on how to categorize the various examples and their features.
 In addition, we conducted three author interviews (with informed consent) on community resilience, which capture the perspectives of a resident, a community worker and a development manager of a network of CBOs.
-In these 30-min phone interviews, three questions were posed: (i) What happened to existing community initiatives when
+In these 30-minute phone interviews three questions were posed: 1) What happened to existing community initiatives when the corona measures were put into place?
+2) What new initiatives emerged; what effects did they have?
+3) How do you perceive the future for community initiatives in your area?
+The interviewees were sent the interview reports for member checking and co-operated to include these in the paper (Table 2).
+We have used these examples of activities and the three perspectives (one for each type of initiative) to distil features of citizen-led initiatives, CBO-led and formal organisation-led strategies to mitigate impacts of the pandemic at local level.
+Central to our approach was health promotion: we drew on its wealth of knowledge on how to initiate and support community action and resilience in future.